makersacademy/rps-challenge/README.md

 - the game will choose a random option
 - a winner will be declared

+USER                      GAME
+user->game:"enter name" --- in /index

+game->user: "name printed" --- in /play

+game->user: "RPS options" --- in /play

+user->game: "gives choice" --- from /play

+game->user: "post result" --- in /result

+game->user: "winner is declared"  --- in /result

+## Build Status

+There is a basic setup of an app.rb that connects pages and modules, with only one module in game.rb for the calculations of the random result of the computer, and the calculation on who is the winner.
+The class game should give back a String with the result, that will be public to the user in the final page.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: